Uko-TAL/TheStarWarsDemo/README.md

 ## Presentation
 A 2MB ATARI STE Demo at 50Hz, with Fullscreen and 12.5kHz MOD Music, hundreds of colours, blitter zooming FX...

-Just insert the floppy in your STe, or favorite emulator !
+Just insert the floppy in your 2MB Atari STe, or favorite emulator !
 Or copy the .TOS file to the harddrive.

 All technical details are mentionned at the end of the demo.
 All the source files are available in the repo.